High Plains Virus

 This virus is transmitted by the wheat curl mite (WCM), which is also a vector of wheat streak mosaic virus (WSMV) and triticum mosaic virus (TrMV).

 The wheat curl mite is small (0.008 inch; 0.2 mm), wingless, cream-colored, and cigar-shaped.
 WCM typically colonizes the youngest tissue of wheat plants in the winter and uses several grass hosts in the summer, including corn.
-WCM reproduce rapidly as temperatures reach 75 to 85°F and stop at temperatures near freezing.
+WCMs reproduce rapidly as temperatures reach 75 °F to 85 °F and stop at temperatures near freezing.
 Under ideal conditions, the WCM can complete a single generation in 8 to 10 days.
-Although heavy mite populations can cause the leaf margins to role or curl inward, most plant injury results from viruses that the WCM vectors
+Although heavy mite populations can cause the leaf margins to role or curl inward, most plant injury results from viruses that the WCM vectors.

 Symptoms

 Symptoms vary depending on variety and time of infection.
 Initial symptoms are stunting and a mosaic pattern on the leaves.
-As symptoms progress, yellow stripes up to an inch wide can be observed on leaves of infected plants (Fig. 10.38) and in some cases, purple streaks are observed.
+As symptoms progress, yellow stripes up to an inch wide are seen on infected plants’ leaves and in some cases, purple streaks are observed.
 Striping can occasionally be caused by a genetic mutation and is not always a disease.

 Disease Cycle